heydaws/amazon-ecs-catsndogs-workshop/Lab-6-Artifacts/lab6-detailed-steps.md

 10. Expand **Outputs**, locate the **Cloud9IDE** output.
 Click on the associated link to launch the Cloud9 IDE.

 During the initial start-up of the Cloud9 IDE a number of steps will automatically run to prepare the environment for first use.
-The steps include cloning an AWS CodeCommit repository in to the Cloud9 IDE workspace.

 11. At the command prompt run the following command to download and execute the IDE build and configuration script.